What this article covers:

 - Asana-Jira sync customization options

 Use Asana and Jira together to improve your team's efficiency.
-Whether you need more information to get your sync set up or you're just checking us out, this guide will show what we sync, how to get started, and how to solve common problems.
+Whether you need more information to get your workflow set up or you're just checking us out, this guide will show what we sync, how to get started, and how to solve common problems.

 Before you start, have you made sure you configured Jira for Unito access?